Why Our AI Co-Writer Doesn't Sound Like Us (Yet)

 Rhetorical moves:

-These aren't just academic measurements—they're the executable specifications AI needs.
-When we say "write 18-word sentences with high lexical density," the AI has clear parameters.
-When we say "sound smart but accessible," it's guessing.
+These aren't just academic numbers.
+They're the specs AI needs.
+When we say "write 18-word sentences with high lexical density," the AI has clear targets.
+When we say "sound smart but simple," it's guessing.

-Research in computational stylistics demonstrates this precision.
-When Mosteller and Wallace analyzed the disputed Federalist Papers, they used function word frequencies—commonplace words like "the," "of," "to"—to definitively attribute authorship.[2]
-Modern AI uses similar pattern recognition.
-The difference is that published authors have extensive corpora for analysis.
-Our voice exists in the same measurable form—it just hasn't been documented yet.
+Computational stylistics shows how precise this can be.
+When Mosteller and Wallace studied the disputed Federalist Papers, they used common word rates ("the," "of," "to") to pin down authorship.[2]
+Modern AI works the same way.
+Published authors have large bodies of text to analyze.
+Our voice exists in that same measurable form.
+It just hasn't been documented yet.

-We can recognize our own writing instantly.
-Drop one of our paragraphs into a lineup of similar content, and we'll spot it immediately—that's our sentence rhythm, our characteristic opening move, our way of transitioning between ideas.
-Our voice is consistent, distinctive, and already exists in everything we write.
+We can spot our own writing at once.
+Drop one of our paragraphs into a lineup of similar text.
+We'll find it right away.
+That's our sentence rhythm.
+Our opening move.
+Our way of linking ideas.
+Our voice is steady, distinct, and already lives in all we write.

-But recognition isn't the same as specification.
-An intuitive sense of our voice doesn't translate to instructions an AI can execute.
-This is the documented voice gap: the difference between "I know it when I see it" and "here's how to reproduce it."
+But knowing isn't the same as stating.
+A gut sense of our voice doesn't turn into AI orders.
+This is the voice gap.
+It's the space between "I know it when I see it" and "here's how to make it."

-Think of it like describing a recipe we've cooked by feel for years.
-We can taste when the dish is right, but if someone asks "how much salt?" we might say "enough" or "until it tastes good."
+Think of a recipe we've cooked by feel for years.
+We can taste when it's right.
+If someone asks "how much salt?" we say "enough" or "until it tastes good."
 That works when we're cooking.
-It doesn't work when we're teaching someone else to cook.
+It fails when we're teaching someone else to cook.

 AI collaboration requires recipe-level precision: specific measurements, not intuitive feel.

-Most writers never document their voice because they've never needed to.
-When we're the only one writing in our voice, intuitive recognition is sufficient.
-AI collaboration changes that equation.
-Now we need to externalize what's been internal—to create a specification for patterns we've been executing automatically.
+Most writers never document their voice.
+They've never had to.
+When we're the only one writing in our voice, gut feeling is enough.
+AI teamwork changes that.
+Now we need to put the internal on paper.
+We need a spec for patterns we've been running on autopilot.

 The good news: our voice already exists in measurable form.
-Every piece we've written contains the data.
-The task isn't to create a voice from scratch—it's to analyze and document the voice we already use consistently.
+Every piece we've written holds the data.
+The task isn't to build a voice from scratch.
+It's to study and record the voice we already use.

 The Paradox of Better AI: More Capability, Same Articulation Gap

-AI writing capability improves monthly.
-GPT-4 to GPT-4o to the latest models—each iteration better at following instructions, maintaining consistency, matching tone.
-Yet the articulation gap persists.
-Better AI doesn't solve the problem of unclear specifications; it executes unclear specifications more efficiently.
+AI writing power improves each month.
+GPT-4 to GPT-4o to the latest models.
+Each one is better at following rules, staying consistent, and matching tone.
+Yet the voice gap persists.
+Better AI doesn't solve the problem of vague specs.
+It just runs vague specs faster.

-As AI gets better at following patterns, the value of having clear pattern specifications increases.
-An AI that can perfectly mimic any documented style is only useful if we can document our style.
-The bottleneck isn't AI capability—it's our ability to describe what we want.
+As AI gets better at following patterns, clear specs become more valuable.
+An AI that can perfectly copy any documented style is only useful if we can document ours.
+The bottleneck isn't AI power.
+It's our ability to state what we want.

-This creates a competitive advantage for writers who can articulate their voice in measurable terms.
-When AI can execute any specified style, the writer who knows their specifications can:
+This gives an edge to writers who can state their voice in measurable terms.
+When AI can run any given style, the writer who knows their specs can:

-The alternative is spending increasing amounts of time editing AI output to "sound like us"—using AI as expensive autocomplete rather than a collaborative tool.
+The other path is spending more and more time editing AI output to "sound like us."
+That turns AI into costly autocomplete, not a real tool.

 The Path Forward: From Intuitive to Documented Voice

-A style specification is exactly what it sounds like: documented specifications for our writing voice.
-Instead of "conversational and authoritative," it's:
+A style spec is just what it sounds like: documented rules for our writing voice.
+Instead of "chatty and bold," it's:

-These aren't arbitrary numbers—they're patterns extracted from our actual writing.
-A style specification codifies what we already do consistently.
-When we prompt AI with these specifications, we're not asking it to guess what "conversational" means—we're giving it measurable targets.
+These aren't random numbers.
+They're patterns pulled from our real writing.
+A style spec records what we already do.
+When we prompt AI with these specs, we're not asking it to guess what "chatty" means.
+We're giving it clear targets.

 Before diving into full voice analysis, try this quick diagnostic to see how consistent our voice patterns actually are.

-- Gather samples: Find 3-5 pieces we've written recently (blog posts, emails, reports—anything)
+1. Gather samples: Find 3-5 pieces we've written recently (blog posts, emails, reports, anything)

 If our average sentence length is consistent across different pieces (within 3-4 words), we have a measurable voice pattern.
 That's one specification we can give AI: "write 18-word sentences" or "write 14-word sentences."

-This single metric—sentence length—is one of dozens that define our voice.
-But it's measurable, consistent, and actionable.
-When we prompt AI to "write sentences averaging 18 words," we get output that matches one core pattern of our actual voice.
-That's more precise than "write conversationally."
+This single metric, sentence length, is one of dozens that define our voice.
+But it's measurable, steady, and usable.
+When we prompt AI to "write sentences averaging 18 words," we get output that matches one core pattern.
+That's more precise than "write casually."

 What's Next

 The sentence length test is our starting point.
-In Part 2 of this series, we'll expand this approach systematically—analyzing lexical patterns, structural patterns, and rhetorical moves to build a complete voice profile.
+In Part 2 of this series, we'll expand this approach step by step.
+We'll look at word patterns, structure, and rhetorical moves to build a full voice profile.

 Bring writing samples.
 We're about to measure what we've been doing intuitively.